Elishanjoga/flutter-go-test/README.md

 # house_rules

-this an house chores and games timetable app built for fun
+this is a house chores and games timetable app built for fun

 More details coming soon